Rebuild 850 tries to bring attention back to Hurricane Michael recovery

 And while preparation is needed a local group is hoping to bring attention and investment back to the Panhandle.

-“We want to make sure that hurricane michael is not forgotten,” said Will Weatherford, Florida Speaker of the House.
+“We want to make sure that Hurricane Michael is not forgotten,” said former Florida Speaker of the House Will Weatherford.
 “There are still thousands and thousands of people whose lives have been turned upside down.”

 Rebuild 850 was formed immediately after Hurricane Michael as a nonprofit, all-volunteer organization dedicated to encouraging donations, volunteers, visitors and investment to support the recovery of the Panhandle.